 Troy A. Asher Troy A. Asher is a research test pilot and aerospace engineer at NASA's Armstrong Flight Research Center, Edwards, CA. Asher joined the flight operations staff in 2008 following an more than two-decade career as an Air Force officer and pilot, retiring with the rank of lieutenant colonel.

-As a research pilot at NASA Dryden, Asher conducts flight test and airborne research on various aircraft, including the DC-8, the Stratospheric Observatory for Infrared Astronomy, or SOFIA, the Gulfstream II and III, the Ikhana Predator B unmanned aircraft system, T-38 and T-34 aircraft.
+As a research pilot at NASA Armstrong, Asher conducts flight test and airborne research on various aircraft, including the DC-8, the Stratospheric Observatory for Infrared Astronomy, or SOFIA, the Gulfstream II and III, the Ikhana/Predator B unmanned aircraft system, T-38, and T-34 aircraft.
 He has flown as part of science missions to Central America, Chili, Haiti, and Alaska, and supported the X-48B project as a chase pilot.

-A Distinguished Graduate of the U.S. Air Force Academy, Colorado Springs, Colo., with a bachelor's degree in astronautical engineering, Asher received a master's degree in mechanical engineering from Fresno State University, Fresno, Calif., where he graduated with honors.
+A Distinguished Graduate of the U.S. Air Force Academy, Colorado Springs, CO, with a bachelor's degree in astronautical engineering, Asher received a master's degree in mechanical engineering from Fresno State University, Fresno, CA, where he graduated with honors.

 Asher was also a Dean's Medalist at Fresno State University, and is a member of the Society of Experimental Test Pilots.
 Military honors he has received include the Meritorious Service Medal, Aerial Achievement Medal, Global War on Terrorism Service Medal, and an Air Force Outstanding Unit Award.